ActionDojo/actions-demo-walkthrough/content/workflows/ci-output.md

 <h3>

-To debug linting errors with GitHub Actions, you can follow these steps:
+To debug any linting errors caught by Actions, you can follow these steps:

 1. Navigate to the "Actions" tab of your repository on GitHub.
 This will show a list of all the workflow runs that have been triggered for your repository.